sgaul/peah2014/index.md

     };
 </script>

-The results by calories are similar, although a couple high-calorie crops like beets and kale show up with better results:
+The results by calories are similar, with a couple high-calorie crops like beets and kale having more of an impact:

 <div id = 'chart5' class = 'rChart nvd3'></div>